Exhibition Page

 EDWARD WILLIAM GODWIN THE GODFATHER OF THE MODERN MOVEMENT.

-He was a master designer in many different styles but most famous for his Anglo-Japanese designs, a pure genius who truly understood the art of & function with restraint.
-He wrote 'If we were asked to select the style of furniture from the new designs before us, we require first that the furniture be well lifted from the floor & second that it be as light as is consistent with real strength.
+He was a master designer in many different styles but most famous for his Anglo-Japanese designs, a pure genius who truly understood the art of and function with restraint.
+He wrote 'If we were asked to select the style of furniture from the new designs before us, we require first that the furniture be well lifted from the floor and second that it be as light as is consistent with real strength.
 But this is not all.
-It is essential for true domestic comfort in these high pressure nervous times, that the common objects of everyday life should be quiet simple & unobtrusive in their beauty,' a statement that carries William Morris's ideals some 10 years later.
+It is essential for true domestic comfort in these high pressure nervous times, that the common objects of everyday life should be quiet simple and unobtrusive in their beauty,' a statement that carries William Morris's ideals some 10 years later.
 He also wrote 'I look upon all my work as art work.
 A building to me is as a picture to a painter or a poem to a poet, as Max Beerbohm wrote, 'That Godwin was that superb Architect...the greatest Aesthete of them all'.
 A.F.Geering 2009

 £POA.